Frequently Asked Questions

 Is it beneficial to have health care experience prior to application to the PA program?

-Yes, hands-on patient care experience is required. (see Pre-Admission Clinical Experience)
+Yes, hands-on patient care experience is beneficial. (see Pre-Admission Clinical Experience)

 What are my chances of getting accepted into the program?